 Sauces and Marinades

-In cooking, a sauce is a liquid, cream, or semi-solid food, served on or used in preparing other foods.
-Most sauces are not normally consumed by themselves; they add flavour, moisture, and visual appeal to a dish.
+A sauce is a liquid, cream, or semi-solid food, served on or used in preparing other foods when cooking.
+Most sauces are not normally consumed by themselves; they add flavour, moisture and visual appeal to a dish.
 Sauce is a French word taken from the Latin salsa, meaning salted.

 Marination is the process of soaking foods in a seasoned, often acidic, liquid before cooking.
-The origin of the word alludes to the use of brine in the pickling process, which led to the technique of adding flavor by immersion in liquid.
+The word's origin alludes to the use of brine in the pickling process, which led to the technique of adding flavour by immersion in liquid.